 Tuesdays evenings, 5:30-6:45pm

-Price: $96 to enroll for full 8 class series or $15 to drop in
+Price: $15 to drop-in or use class card ENROLLMENT OPTION: $96 to enroll for full 8 class series starting 3/10

 Community Moves: Basic is an intersectional, intergenerational modern dance class designed to unite people of all experience levels through movement (including beginners!).
 Students can expect exercises to be taught at a gradual, gentle pace that focuses on developmental movement patterning, balance, breathing, and simple choreography.
 Megan offers exercises in such a way that empowers students to individually modify movements for more or less challenge.
 Students are encouraged to interact, help each other create mini-dances, and celebrate their unique and shared movement experiences throughout class.
 In addition to focusing on precision, the class is intended to embolden new movers and provide a gentle weekly practice for more experienced movers at the same time.